28/JavaPOP3MailClient/README.md

 That means JavaPOP3MailClient will work for some providers and for other it wont (the second group being the larger one).

-This (1.1) release completely obsoletes the previous version so it is advised not to download that release.

 ## Usage

 Currently JavaPOP3MailClient is not thoroughly tested.
 Some bugs might occur.